Augusto Céspedes: Career

 Céspedes studied law and received his degree in La Paz.

-In 1927, he founded the Nationalist Party.
+In 1927, he was a founder of the Nationalist Party.
 He was a leader in the Revolutionary Nationalist Movement (MNR).

 He worked as a journalist on the front in the Chaco War, writing for the newspaper El Universal.
-His reports were compiled and published in the book Crónicas heroicas de una guerra estúpida, published in 1975.
-He also founded the MNR daily La Calle and directed La Nación newspaper in La Paz.
+He made use of his experiences on the front lines to write the stories in his 1936 collection, Sangre de Mestizos, which included his frequently anthologized short story, El Bozo.
+His non-fiction reports were compiled and published in the book Crónicas heroicas de una guerra estúpida, published in 1975.
+He also founded the MNR daily La Calle, directed the newspaper La Nación in La Paz and had an important role in Bolivian literature; he wrote various biographies of presidents such as Daniel Salamanca, Germán Busch Becerra, and Gualberto Villarroel.
+Among his many other stories and novels, Metal del Diablo, a fictionalized portrait of the tin tycoon, Simón I. Patiño has probably been the most successful.

 He was a noted politician, serving as a deputy in Bolivian legislatures (three times: 1938, 1944, and 1956), and in diplomatic offices.
 He served as Bolivia's Ambassador to Paraguay in 1945, and to Italy in 1953, and distinguished himself as Ambassador to UNESCO.